forestgrape/coronavirus/index.md

 ### Introduction
 Many epidemiological observations for the Covid-19 spread - especially latitude preferences - are well explained by the gradient of warm and humid to cold and dry indoor air.
 Because cold and dry air increases both the [airborne transmission](#model) and decreases the [mucus clearance](#decreased-mucus-clearance).
 Air pollution (-> [decreased mucus clearance](#decreased-mucus-clearance)) and increased public transport (-> increased spread) could contribute to the preference for cities of Sars-CoV-2.
 However some regional patterns fall through these reasons:
 * in Switzerland not only the highest prevalence but also the highest death rates are observed in Geneva (GE) and Ticino (TI), areas which have few cattle farming.
-On the other hand areas, where cattle farming is widespread, seem to be largely immune and having only a couple of deaths and few cases: LU, AI, AR, OW, UW, AG, TG
+On the other hand areas, where cattle farming is widespread across the entire area, seem to have increased resistance: only a couple of deaths and few cases are recorded in the cantons LU, AI, AR, OW, UW, AG, TG.
-* Similar observations for in Spain: In communities where cattle farming is common (Galicia, Basque Country and La Rioja)[to be confirmed], the death rate is lower and the recovery rate higher than in Central Spain.
+* Spain: In communities where cattle farming is common (Galicia, Basque Country and La Rioja)[to be confirmed], the death rate is lower and the recovery rate higher than in Central Spain.
+* Across the world no Covid-19 hotspot has been observed in regions with a lot of cattle farming.
+Teheran, Madrid, Mailand and New York are all well away from cattle farming regions.

 A possible explanation is that in cattle farming areas bovine coronavirus (BCoV)  are often transmitted to humans and/or interact in some way with endemic HCoVs such that the immune system is trained to fight betacoronaviruses.
-Increased infections with Betacoronaviruses could occur regularly or just once as a infant and possibly induce lifelong increased protection.
+Increased infections and the following build up of some form of resistance could occur regularly or just once as a infant and possibly induce lifelong increased protection.
 Such an immune protection could explain why some people experience no (asymptomatic) or only few symptoms.

-That infections from coronaviruses can elicit immune protection (more precisely a serum conversion and it was observed unidirectional) to other coronaviruses has been observed by [Van der Hoek et al.](#vanderhoek2012) as follows:
+That infections from coronaviruses can elicit immune protection (more precisely a serum conversion) to other coronaviruses has been observed by [Van der Hoek et al.](#vanderhoek2012) as follows:
-* OC43 -protects-> HKU1
+* OC43 -protects-> HKU1 (only unidirectional)
-* NL63 -protects-> 229E
+* NL63 -protects-> 229E (only unidirectional)

 If a similar protection exists from BCoVs to Sars-CoV-2 and if yes how it works remains to be determined.
 Depending on the mechanism of action it could be [used in many ways](#relevance).